 Stephanie’s Story: Back in the Saddle after Breast Cancer

 Stephanie Kager leads a very active life.
 Whether running, hiking, biking, or caring for her six children and the five horses they show competitively, she rarely slows down.
 No matter how busy she is, Stephanie is diligent about getting her annual breast cancer screening.
-Following her latest mammogram, she received a call-back for second look.
-She had been asked to return after past mammograms, so wasn’t overly concerned.
+Following her latest mammogram, she received a call-back for a second look.
+She had been asked to return after past mammograms, so she wasn’t overly concerned.
 This time, however, it was different.

 The Journey Begins

 Further testing, including a biopsy, revealed the 50-year-old had stage 0 ductal carcinoma in situ (DCIS), one of the earliest forms of breast cancer.
 DCIS is noninvasive which means it hasn’t spread to other parts of the body.

 A Series of Hard Decisions

 Stephanie and her husband, both with medical backgrounds, began discussions with friends and Stephanie’s doctors to determine the best path forward.
 They first considered lumpectomy and radiation.
 After an MRI showed the area of cancer was larger than originally thought, mastectomy emerged as the best option.
 Surgical oncologist Dr. Marnie Kaplan would perform the surgery.

 Stephanie also consulted with plastic surgeon Dr. John Bast who specializes in breast reconstruction.
 After considering all the options in this highly personal decision, she chose autologous reconstruction that uses a flap of tissue from a woman’s body to rebuild her breast.